All Episodes

 How are you today?

-Uh I'm doing well.
+I'm doing well.

-I just wanted to call and tell you that uh we, the American people, we voted for Donald Trump in November, and we voted for his agenda.
+I just wanted to call and tell you that we, the American people, we voted for Donald Trump in November, and we voted for his agenda.

-And I call on all of my fellow Americans to rise up, take a stand, and fight for this big beautiful bill.
+And I call on all of my fellow Americans to rise up, take a stand, and fight for this big, beautiful bill.

-I look very forward, uh, Sean, to your post on who the holdouts are and how to contact them.
+I look very forward, Sean, to your post on who the holdouts are and how to contact them.

 Anything is better than nothing.

-What frustrates me about salt, and I said it at the time, and I lived in New York at the time.
+What frustrates me about SALT, and I said it at the time, and I lived in New York at the time.

 I think I've been pretty outspoken about that.

-And I rarely ever make it to New York unless you know I have to.
+And I rarely ever make it to New York unless, you know, I have to.

-Uh very rare, because the it's amazing.
+Very rare because it's amazing.

-You leave the state and they come after you with a vengeance, and if people think it's 181 days plus or whatever, the number is 83 days, it's that you're dreaming.
+And if people think it's 181 days plus or whatever the number is 83 days, you're dreaming.

-Um, so I don't go, I don't want to go there.
+So I don't want to go there.

 I want nothing to do with the state.